pragmatrix/SiteSharper/README.md

 The Markdown and XML Razor templates can refer to arbitrary "modules" and may pass parameters to them.

 Modules can be - again - Markdown or Razor templates.
-The engine expands each module recursivly until no more modules can be found and then converts the result to HTML.
+The engine expands each module recursively until no more module references can be found and then converts the result to HTML.